Risk management is an integral part of management in Kesko

 Arranging insurance cover is part of Kesko's risk management

 Arranging insurance cover is part of Kesko's risk management and it is guided by the insurance principles confirmed by Kesko's Board of Directors.
 The need for insurance cover is assessed taking account of Kesko's risk capacity and appetite.
 The risks that have a significant impact on Kesko's profit and liquidity are insured, whereas the need for insuring other risks is assessed on a risk basis.
 The purpose of insurance is acting as a means to balance the profit in case of unexpected damage.
-Risks can be knowingly left uninsured at own risk, if it is sensible and cost efficient on the basis of risk assessment.
+Risks can be knowingly left uninsured at own risk, if it is sensible and cost effective on the basis of risk assessment.
 The Group's risk management function is responsible for the Group-level insurance programmes, related guidelines, their competitive tendering and brokerage services.

 Risk management model and responsibilities

-The duties of Kesko's Board of Directors include ensuring the proper operation of the management system.
-In this role, the Board of Directors confirms the Group's risk management policy and considers the Group's most significant risks and uncertainties in its meetings.
+Kesko's Board of Directors confirms the Group's risk management policy and reviews the Group's most significant risks and uncertainties in its meetings.

 The President and CEO manages Kesko Group's operations in accordance with the instructions and orders given by the Board of Directors and reports to the Board of Directors on the developments in the Company's business and financial situations.
-In risk management, the President and CEO is assisted by the Group's risk management function, as well as the GRC steering group (Governance, Risk & Compliance), which consists of key persons from the Group management and risk management.
+In risk management, the President and CEO is assisted by the Group's risk management function, as well as the GRC (Governance, Risk & Compliance) steering group, which consists of key persons from the Group management and risk management.

-The managements of the business operations and the common functions are responsible for the execution of risk management.
+The management of the business operations and common functions are responsible for the execution of risk management.
 In each division, the finance director is responsible for the execution of risk management.
-The risk management unit coordinates the risk management process and is responsible for risk reporting and executes risk identification, the determination of risk management responses and their implementation jointly with the common functions.
-Every member of the Kesko personnel must know and manage the risks of their areas of responsibility.
+The risk management unit coordinates the risk management process and is responsible for risk reporting and executes risk identification, the determination of risk management responses and their implementation jointly with the businesses and common functions.
+Every member of Kesko personnel must know and manage the risks in their areas of responsibility.

 Focus areas for risk management in 2020